-Taught by an extremely strong team of publishing writers.
+Taught by an extremely strong team of published writers.

 This full-time Creative Writing course will help you to bring a novel, book of poems, book of short stories or work of non-fiction as near to publishable quality as possible.

-- To plan a manuscript (a novel, collection of short stories, a collection of poems or book of literary non-fiction) and complete it, or a substantial part of it, brought to publishable quality or as near as possible.
+- To plan a manuscript (a novel, collection of short stories, collection of poems or book of literary non-fiction) and complete it, or a substantial part of it, brought to the publishable quality or as near as possible.

 - To acquire a variety of relevant writing techniques, and research techniques to support writing, and adapt them to your particular creative project.